thelia-modules/ForcePhone/Readme.md

 ## Usage

 Activate the module and the home phone number becomes required in the customer and address forms.
-Go to module configuration to select which phone numbers should be required.
+Go to module configuration to select which phone numbers (home, mobile or both) should be required.

 Affected pages :
 - register